meribold/meribold.org/_drafts/critique-of-rms-open-letter.md

 idiosyncratic hills.
 You can have your own opinion.
 Or maybe you can't.
 Remember, there "is no space to argue over whether a comment was transphobic".

+I only looked into two paragraph's of the open letter's appendix in depth and can't comment on the rest.
+Maybe the rest is completely fair.
+To reiterate, this blog post is not a defense of RMS but only a critique of the open letter.

-I doubt that many people looked into most of the accusations before signing the letter.
+Generally I doubt that many people looked into many of the accusations before signing the letter.
 One of the original signatories told me that, "from a practical perspective, transphobe or no, [RMS] needs to go"[^luis-1] and that "regardless of exactly how ableist he is, he can't be a leader of an organization".[^luis-2]  Perhaps that's true, but it isn't fair.
 Accusations like ableism and transphobia are front and center in the open letter.
-The end shouldn't justify the means.
+Presumably at least some signatories took these accusations at face value and added their signature because of them.

 I'll leave you with three more bits of evidence that things are more complex than the open letter would have you believe:

-1. A [competing open letter in support of RMS][] exists and has accumulated considerably more signatures than the letter condemning RMS.
+1. A [competing letter in support of RMS][] exists and has accumulated considerably more signatures than the letter condemning RMS.
-2. In response, a Chrome extension was created that displays "RMS Letter Signator" in red letters when a repository that belongs to a signatory of the support letter is viewed on GitHub.
+2. In response someone created a Chrome extension that displays "RMS Letter Signator" in red letters when a repository that belongs to a signatory of the support letter is viewed on GitHub.
 3. The [announcement][extension-announcement] of this extension was welcomed with 392 likes on Twitter.